bolasson/startup/README.md

 ## Specification Deliverable

 ### Elevator Pitch 🛗
 Have you ever wondered how well you know your friends’ niche opinions?
 Rank It is the ultimate social guessing game where players compete to match their friends’ opinions on dynamic, creative scales.
-From scales like "disgusting to delicious" to "old-fashioned to modern", Rank It keeps everyone engaged with fun clues, real-time voting, and friendly competition.
+From scales like "disgusting to delicious" to "ancient to futuristic", Rank It keeps everyone engaged with fun clues, real-time voting, and friendly competition.
 Create or join a game, and see how well you know each other!

 ### Design
 The app has three primary views: